ObelusFamily/Anythink-Market-qunhw/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+You can verify docker is ready by running the following commands in your terminal: docker -v and docker-compose -v. run docker-compose up from the root project
+#####Moving forward
+run all scripts in the next quests on one of the containers created by docker-compose up.
+Also, you can use docker exec to run commands on a running container